 Yes.
 If you suffer from bacterial vaginosis, doctors recommend long-term and, above all, regular use of Vagiflor® to stabilise the physiological environment and as a preventive measure.
 To stabilise your immune system and to maintain physiological balance, you can use our Vagiflor® vaginal suppositories as a long-term treatment.
 Our natural lactobacilli have been proven to help stabilise the vaginal flora.
 The acidic pH level makes it hard for pathogenic germs to spread.
 This is very important, especially during pregnancy.
 You can also use safely our Vagiflor® vaginal suppositories over a longer period to prevent bacterial vaginosis or to restore the natural balance after a course of antibiotics.

 Yes.
-A yeast infection is treated with an antifungal agent, normally in the form of vaginal suppositories to insert in the vagina and a cream to be applied to external areas.
+A yeast infection is treated with an antifungal drug, normally in the form of vaginal suppositories to insert in the vagina and a cream to be applied to external areas.
 Bacterial vaginosis, caused by an imbalance in the naturally occurring bacteria in the vagina, has to be treated with antibiotics, taken orally or in the form of vaginal suppositories or cream.
 Treatment is normally effective very quickly, but it also destroys the “good” bacteria in the vaginal flora, which is why a subsequent course of Vagiflor® lactobacilli is advisable in order to restore the natural balance of the vaginal flora.
 Unfortunately, the danger of recurrence is very high, as bacterial vaginosis results in the formation of a so-called biofilm which can often not be counteracted with antibiotics.
 The physicological strengthening of the vaginal environment with the aid of lactobacilli is therefore advisable.
 This stabilises the flora, making it harder for pathogenic bacteria to multiply.
-Ideally, such preventive measures will be extended over several weeks or months to counteract recurrent dysbiosis.
+Ideally, such preventive measures will be extended over several weeks to counteract recurrent dysbiosis.
 Pregnant women in particular should regularly measure their pH level, as bacterial vaginosis increases the risk of premature delivery.

 In both cases, the balance between “good” lactic acid bacteria and other bacteria or yeast has been upset.
 In the case of a yeast infection, there is an increase in yeast fungus, mostly candida albicans.
 A yeast infection can cause signficant itching, burning, redness and swelling on the outside of the vagina, possibly accompanied by pain when passing urine.
 Itching and burning are also possible inside the vagina.
 The discharge is greyish white and crumbly, and a whitish yellow film may occur on both the outer and inner surfaces of the vagina.
 Bacterial vaginosis, on the other hand, occurs as a result of an imbalance in bacteria, with too few of the good, protective lactic acid bacteria, known as lactobacilli.
 This is characterised by an unpleasant, fishy smell, and increased discharge.
 In contrast to yeast infections, this is caused by bacteria.
 Itching occurs, accompanied sometimes by mild stabbing pain and, possibly, problems passing urine.
 The symptoms are not always clearly identifiable, which is why we advise you to consult your gynaecologist.
 This is the only way to be sure you receive the treatment you need.
 Often, so-called mixed infections occur.
 Your gynaecologist is able to treat these.